IHPCSS/ihpcss-wiki/wiki/code-of-conduct.md

 A primary goal of the International HPC Summer School (IHPCSS) is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

-This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
+This code of conduct outlines our expectations for all those who participate in our community (students, mentors, staff, and others), as well as the consequences for unacceptable behavior.

 We invite all those who participate in the summer school to help us create safe and positive experiences for everyone.

 ## 1. Expected Behavior

-All IHPCSS participants are expected to comply with both local laws and the laws governing their home institutions.
-In addition, the following behaviors are expected and requested of all community members:
+he following behaviors are expected and requested of all IHPCSS participants and community members:

 - All participants, attendees, IHPCSS staff, and related personnel are to be treated with respect and dignity, valuing a diversity of views and opinions.
 - Be considerate and collaborative, critiquing ideas rather than individuals.